 The AMCHP Board of Directors recently approved recommended revisions to the AMCHP By-Laws based upon a comprehensive legal review facilitated by the Governance Committee and utilizing a third-party law firm with specific expertise in nonprofit governance.
 The approved changes increase efficiency, remove duplicative language and introduce newly mandated clauses and language that ensure that our by-laws are legally current and in compliance with nonprofit law governing the District of Columbia.
 Members are encouraged to review the new AMCHP By-Laws here.

-If further information is required, please feel free to contact Lori Freeman, AMCHP CEO at email@example.com.
+If further information is required, please feel free to contact Jonathan Webb, AMCHP CEO at email@example.com.